 Due to the ECS amendment to the Hawaii Archipelago FEP in 2019, the non-Deep 7 bottomfish fishery is now solely comprised of uku (Aprion virescens).
-Total catch for uku (60,358 lb) was over 37% lower than its 10-year average and 31% lower than its 20-year average, likely due to challenging fishing conditions and high shark depredation, especially when targeting uku in high number.
-In addition to the decrease in uku catch, there was a decrease in the number of license, trips, and individuals caught.
-Breaking down the fishery by gear type, all gears had decreases in catch relative to historical trends; however, CPUE for deep-sea handline increased relative to its 20-year average and CPUE for all gears other than handline and trolling increased relative to both of its historical averages.
-The number of licenses and trips (i.e., effort) for uku harvested by trolling with bait increased relative to the 20-year trend.
+Total commercial catch for uku in 2022 (52,966 lb) was over 41% lower than its 10-year average and 39% lower than its 20-year average, likely due to similar factors affecting the Deep 7 bottomfish fishery.
+In addition to the decrease in uku catch, there was a decrease in the number of licenses, trips, and individuals caught.
+Breaking down the fishery by gear type, all gears had decreases in catch relative to historical trends; however, CPUE for inshore handline increased relative to its historical averages.

-The Hawaii coral reef ecosystem component fishery had mixed trends in 2021, though most experienced declines in participation, catch, and effort relative to their historical averages.
-The most harvested ECS in 2021 were akule (Selar crumenophthalmus; 231,161 lb) and 'opelu (Decapterus macarellus; 83,055 lb) followed by menpachi (Myripristis spp.; 30,937 lb), palani (Acanthurus dussumieri; 24,506 lb), parrotfish (multi-species; 24,090 lb), and opihi (Cellana spp.; 16,423 lb).
-In general, all 10 prioritized ECS (as selected by DAR) had decreases in the number of licenses fishing and the number of fishing trips taken except for day tako relative to its 10-year average.
-The number of ta'ape caught in 2021 represented an increase relative to its 10- and 20-year trends, but pounds caught is typically a more useful metric in identifying fishery performance.
-The number and weight of harvested 'opihi (limpets) increased relative to both its short- and long-term averages.
-Nine of the 10 prioritized Hawaii ECS had decreases in catch in 2021 relative to 2020, with the lone exception being kala (Naso spp.).
+The Hawaii coral reef ecosystem component fishery had mostly negative trends in 2022 relative to historical averages, though some species did experience increases in pounds and number of individuals caught.
+The most harvested ECS in 2021 were akule (Selar crumenophthalmus; 243,382 lb) and 'opelu (Decapterus macarellus; 70,417 lb) followed by ta'ape (Lutjanus kasmira; 65,451 lb), menpachi (Myripristis spp.; 45,515 lb), uhu (parrotfish spp.; 33,518 lb), and palani (Acanthurus dussumieri; 31,444 lb).
+In general, all 10 prioritized ECS (as identified by DAR) had decreases in the number of licenses fishing and the number of fishing trips taken.
+The number and weight of ta'ape caught in 2022 represented a substantial increase relative to its 10-and 20-year trends, but pounds caught is typically a more useful metric in identifying fishery performance.
+The weight of harvested kala (Naso spp.) increased relative to its short-term average.
+Each of the other eight prioritized ECS experienced a decrease in commercial catch relative to historical trends.